Processing Credit Card & Debit Card Payments

 PSP’s are often slightly more expensive than your own merchant account per transaction, but because there aren’t monthly fees or contracts for you to deal with the overall cost of processing transactions through a PSP will be cheaper if you have fewer transaction or need to just accept sporadic payments.

-An example of a PSP account would be something like Square
+An example of a PSP account would be something like Paypal or Square

 The key to remember is either one of these options will process credit card and debit card transactions for you.